MonkmanMH/martinmonkman/content/courses/bida302_2020/_index.md

 ## Course description

-In this course you will develop the ability to script and code for basic tasks in Data Analytics in common data analytic tools such as R, Python, and Excel.
+This course will explore the fundamentals of coding and scripting for Data Analytics.
+You will develop the ability to script and code for basic tasks in Data Analytics in common data analytic tools such as R, Python, and Excel.
 This will allow you to import and export data appropriately and perform fundamental data manipulations and to automate basic analysis elements.

 ### Learning objectives